SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/processing-rules/mask-rules.md

 <p><a href="/docs/beta"><span className="beta">Beta</span></a></p>

 :::note
-For masking logs for Windows Source Template please refer [this](mask-rules-windows.md) doc.
+This document do not support masking logs for Windows source template.
+Refer to [Mask Rules for Windows Source Template](mask-rules-windows.md) to mask logs for Windows source template.
 :::

 A mask rule is a type of processing rule that hides irrelevant or sensitive information from logs before ingestion.
 When you create a mask rule, whatever expression you choose to mask will be replaced with a mask string before it is sent to Sumo Logic.
 You can provide a mask string, or use the default `"#####"`.